 - The spear sharp ends and arrowheads were made of stones.

-- The tribe chief usually have the most decorated artifact.
+- The tribe chief usually had the most decorated artifact.

 - They also had dolls made of corn husks.